Changing an account in the case of a life event

 Give us a call on 150 from an EE phone in the UK or 07953 966 150 from any phone.
 We'll be able to reactivate your account or tell you how to extend your suspension.

-Yes, you’ll still have full use of your handset but you won’t be able to use your minutes, data or texts that are included in your pay monthly contract.
+Yes, you’ll still have full use of your device but you won’t be able to use your minutes, data or texts that are included in your pay monthly contract.

-Can I temporally lift the freeze on my contract?
+Can I temporarily lift the freeze on my contract?

 Ill health

-If you’re diagnosed with an illness or disability you believe will impact your ability to use or pay for your service in any way, please contact us and let us know.
+If you’re diagnosed with an illness or disability you believe will impact your ability to use or pay for your service in any way, please get in touch with us.

-We’ll need a written copy of your diagnosis on letter-headed paper, from either a doctor, NHS professional, solicitor or your local Citizens Advice Bureau.
+We’ll need a written copy of your diagnosis on headed paper from a doctor, an NHS professional, a solicitor, or your local Citizens Advice Bureau.

 By post